SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 }
 ```

 Therefore similar to previous examples, an attacker might guess what happened in an execution.
-E.g. if a contract has only a `send` function, if an error was returned an attacker can know that the `msg.sender` tried to send funds to someone unknown and the `send` didn't execute.
+E.g. If a contract has only a `send` function, if an error was returned an attacker can know that the `msg.sender` tried to send funds to someone unknown and the `send` didn't execute.